ccTCP/RFC/RFC-ClassModel.md

-    -- here I get all messages received by interface print("Message received: ",message); -- would print out all received messages of the interface it's registered at end iface:add(onMessage); -- register your listener function.
+    -- here I get all messages received by interface print("Message received: ",message); -- would print out all received messages of the interface it's registered at end iface:attach(onMessage); -- register your listener function.
 You will now get all messages of that interface iface.send("Hello, my name is Karsten"); -- this will send the message from that interface
 ```